- Search The Registry

 Nellie F. Griswold was born in Nashville, Tennessee.
 Her parents were Maggie Seay and Thomas Garrison Griswold, and she had a sister, Lula Griswold Chapman, who died in 1925.
 Her grandmother was Nellie Seay, a house slave to Colonel Robert Allen, a Tennessee Congressman.
 Her aunt on her mother's side, Juno Frankie Pierce, was also a prominent suffragist and civil rights activist.
 Francis attended Knowles Street School, the first school in Nashville to employ Black teachers.

-Throughout her life, she was involved in national civil rights networks, attending a dinner in honor of W.E.B. du Bois, and visiting with Booker T. Washington's wife, Portia.
+She was involved in national civil rights networks throughout her life, attending a dinner in honor of W.E.B. du Bois and visiting with Booker T. Washington's wife, Portia.
 She attended the 1916 National Republican Convention, where her husband was an elector, and she met President Harding in 1921.
 Among many activities, including fundraising for a pipe organ for her church, Francis was president of the Baptist Missionary Circle and secretary of the Tri-State Women's Baptist Convention.
 She also served as the president of the Minnesota State Federation of Colored Women's Clubs and the local NAACP chapter board and was active in the Republican Party.

 She held shorthand classes in her home when Blacks could not enter business schools.
 The couple's celebration of their 25th wedding anniversary in 1918 included singing and was reported in local newspapers.
 Nellie's sister, Lula, and brother-in-law lived with them in St. Paul.
 In 1927, she moved to Monrovia, Liberia, with her husband when he was appointed U.S. envoy to Liberia.
 Two years later, he died from yellow fever in 1929.
 After her husband's death, she returned to Nashville.
 In 1930, the United States House of Representatives voted not to grant her the equivalent of a year of her husband's salary because it was not shown that she depended on him.
 However, in 1935, Congress approved the grant.